vikassharma545/Tele_Easy_Bot/README.md

 # Tele_Easy_Bot

-## Easy To Use Your Telegram API Using this library
+## Easy To Use Your Telegram Bot Using this library
 ## Only Basic API Method Used